Relationship Loading Strategies

 }

-The following will issue two SQL statements.
-One to load the author and another to load all the books belonging to that author:
+This will issue three SQL statements, one to load the author, another to load all the books belonging to that author, and a third one fetching the Book.inspiredBy

 import { Entity, LoadStrategy, OneToMany } from '@mikro-orm/core';